-Rail terminals can be categorized by the passenger and freight markets they service with the function of shunting accounting for an intermediary form.
+Rail terminals can be categorized by the passenger and freight markets they serve, with the function of shunting accounting for an intermediary form.
 Passenger and freight terminals can also be differentiated by their locational setting:

 - Freight terminals.
-For bulk, rail freight terminals tend to be commodity specific with dedicated facilities for either loading or unloading (both activities rarely take place at the same terminal).
+For bulk, rail freight terminals tend to be commodity-specific with dedicated facilities for either loading or unloading (both activities rarely take place at the same terminal).
 Roll-on / roll-off terminals are even simpler since a simple ramp is required to load or unload the equipment, but a large amount of parking space is needed.
 Break-bulk rail terminals concern a wide variety of activities where the loading and unloading often take place at small privately owned facilities serviced by rail spurs.
 It is the intermodal terminal that has seen the most development with the setting of facilities handling international and domestic containers.
-The locational setting of rail freight terminals is usually centered along port terminals, fluvial terminals (less common) or inland locations providing accessibility to markets or resources.
+The locational setting of rail freight terminals is usually centered along port terminals, fluvial terminals (less common), or inland locations providing accessibility to markets or resources.

 - Shunting (switching) terminals.
 While shunting yards are not necessarily a terminal since they do not handle passengers or cargo, they are a fundamental element of rail operations.
 The shunting of passenger rail cars is important but less frequent and often occurs at maintenance yards or yards near central stations (also known as coach yards).
 For freight, particularly non-intermodal cars, shunting is an important function to assemble, sort, and break down train units based on a variety of cargoes, origins, and destinations.